flutter/cocoon/cipd_packages/README.md

 Note: with `bringup: true`, the target will be executed in a staging environment and it validates only the logic and will not upload to CIPD.

-## Adding reference to the CIPD package
+## Adding a reference to the CIPD package

-Till this step, artifacts are being uploaded to CIPD whenever a new commit is merged.
+Until this step, artifacts are being uploaded to CIPD whenever a new commit is merged.
 It is useful to add a reference to the package, so that we can use the reference in the CI recipe.
 This way we won’t need to change the recipe whenever we update the package.